cchitsiang/awesome-stars/topics.md

 - [iann0036/AWSConsoleRecorder](https://github.com/iann0036/AWSConsoleRecorder) - Records actions made in the AWS Management Console and outputs the equivalent CLI/SDK commands and CloudFormation/Terraform templates.
 - [unbug/codelf](https://github.com/unbug/codelf) - A search tool helps dev to solve the naming things problem.
 - [VICEMedia/vice-ga-chrome-extension](https://github.com/VICEMedia/vice-ga-chrome-extension) - The Google Analytics and Segment Helper - Chrome Extension is designed to help site admins troubleshoot Google Analytics and Segment.
 This chrome extension, analyzes the webRequests made from a webpa
-- [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
+- [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for saving a faithful copy of a complete web page in a single HTML file
 - [kamranahmedse/githunt](https://github.com/kamranahmedse/githunt) - Hunt the most starred projects on any date on GitHub
 - [checkly/headless-recorder](https://github.com/checkly/headless-recorder) - Chrome extension that records your browser interactions and generates a Playwright or Puppeteer script.
 - [franzenzenhofer/f19n-obtrusive-livetest](https://github.com/franzenzenhofer/f19n-obtrusive-livetest) - A sandboxed, extendable testing chrome extension and framework!
 It runs pre-defined and custom tests on each page that you visit.